 The Williams Agency – Nicola Williams – 1 – 2 pm

 Nicola Williams founded The Williams Agency in 1995.
 Nicola, with over 20 years of industry experience and international respect, is recognized for superior problem-solving, project management, relationship building, and strategic planning skills.
 She has a strong marketing background in marketing management, market research, brand development, advertising, public relations, sponsorship development, and event promotions.
 She is passionate about making a difference and is constantly sought after for public engagements.
 Williams was the producer and one of the founding organizers of the Boston Local Food Festival, Boston’s premier food event and top 10 food events in the City.
 She is the brainchild of Boston JerkFest and Vermont JerkFest, Caribbean-style foodie events that launched in 2013 and 2015 respectively.
 Nicola also developed the concepts for and produces Hyper-Local Craft Brewfest and Local Craft Spirits Festival in the Greater Boston area.
 Nicola was instrumental in building Cambridge Carnival International into the largest festival in Cambridge and one of the top 10 festivals in Boston.

-Teak Media + Communications – Jackie Herskovitz Russel – 1 – 3 pm
+Teak Media + Communications – Allison Epstein – 12 – 3 pm

-Reni Gertner, MPH, Marketing & Branding Strategist, specializes in marketing, branding and strategic communications.
-She creates effective, targeted messages that connect your business with the right customers.
-Throughout her 16-year career in the publishing industry, Reni created and launched new products and developed and implemented strategies for growth.
+Reni Gertner, MPH, Marketing & Branding Strategist for the LAZ PR team, specializes in marketing, branding and strategic communications.
+She creates effective, targeted messages and plans to connect your business with the right customers.
+Reni brings more than 20 years of experience in creating and launching new products and developing and implementing strategies for growth.